Gwen-lego/HTML-CSS-JS-challenges/Challenge 2 - Summary component/README.md

 ### What I learned

-This challenge encourage you to practise lot of CSS features.
+This challenge encouraged me to practise lot of CSS features.

 ### Continued development

-At this stage I want to practice and become confident with HTML and Css
+At this stage I want to practice and become confident with HTML and Css.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+I have added a color picker app to my toolkit, really usefull when you can't figure out the exact color.

 ## Acknowledgments